maiertech/template-tauri-sveltekit/README.md

 - **What is the URL of your dev server?** `http://localhost:5173`
 - **What is your frontend dev command?** `pnpm dev`
 - **What is your frontend build command?** `pnpm build`

+At this point you can develop a desktop app for your OS.